New Risks Come To Light Near 9/11 Anniversary

 Deadly diseases often have extremely long incubation periods, and if the victim has either no symptoms or only some generic symptoms, such as coughing, the illness may be impossible to diagnose.
 Even if the diagnosis occurs after the two-year statute of limitations has expired, the victim may still have a claim, because of the discovery rule.
 This doctrine states that plaintiffs must bring damage claims within two years after they discover their injuries and learn about a connection between their injuries and the defendant’s’ conduct.

 Assume that the victim attended a Manhattan school on September 11, 2001.
-Twenty years later, the victim develops early stage kidney cancer, and as there is no family history or other obvious risk factors, the doctors trace the disease to 9/11.
+Twenty years later, the victim develops early stage kidney cancer or another rare cancer, and as there is no family history or other obvious risk factors, the doctors trace the disease to 9/11.
 In this case, the victim would have until 2023 to file a damage claim.

 9/11 caused many long-term health effects that are just now coming into focus.
 For a free consultation with an experienced personal injury attorney in New York, contact Napoli Shkolnik PLLC.
 We are dedicated to 9/11 injury victims and their families.